SamCH93/SimPaper/README.md

    considered in the manuscript and more.

 2. The simulation results are saved, such that only the _analysis_ (ANOVAs) can be reproduced.
-To reproduce the results of the final simulation, follow the instructions [here](./simulation/) or run `make partial-repro` .
-To reproduce the results of the tweaked simulation, follow the instructions [here](./hacking/) or run `make partial-repro`.
+To reproduce the results of the final and tweaked simulations, follow the instructions [here](./simulation/) or run `make partial-repro`.
    Due to the many conditions, running the ANOVAs may take some time on a standard machine.

 3. All figures are reproducible from the results obtained by running the ANOVAs in step 2.
 Figure 1 can be reproduced with `make figure-repro` in this